 Establish and mark safe routes to schools extending at least ¼ mile from every school including Eastwood Elementary School, Mountaineer Middle School, Dorsey Avenue Pre-school, Mountainview Elementary School, North Elementary School, Suncrest Elementary and Middle Schools, Morgantown High School, and South Middle School.

-Reward students for bicycling to school.
+Develop and implement a plan to reward students for bicycling to school.

-Reward people for riding their bicycles instead of driving cars.
+Develop and implement a plan to reward people for riding their bicycles instead of driving cars.

 Review current implementation and consider expansion of the Planning and Zoning Code requiring developers of multi-family dwellings to provide bicycle parking and storage.